hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 and the metal with which it is in contact.
 It is recommended that prior experience or testing be used to determine an accurate value.
 For commercial installations, it is recommended that 15 percent be added to the values shown above.

-References 1, 2, 3, 4, 5, 6 and 7 in Section VJ were studied to obtain the best value of the roughness parameter (ε) and the probable variations in the friction factors for new pipes.

-Equation (2) was combined with Equation (1) and solutions carried out for each kind and size of pipe.
-These were used to construct large-scale logarithmic plots from which the values of (h<sub>f</sub>) shown in Section IIIB, Tables 1–31 incl., were obtained.

 ### Tables of Frictional Losses for Water, Explanation